MicrosoftDocs/azure-reference-other/studio-module-reference/ilearner-interface.md

 The `ILearner` interface provides methods and properties that are used to configure and interact with machine learning models.
 A learner is defined as a set of instructions that perform standardized machine learning tasks.
 Learners include classification algorithms, clustering algorithms, and regression algorithms.

-You can interact with `iLearner` only in Studio, or in one of the supported APIs.
+You can interact with `iLearner` only in Studio (classic), or in one of the supported APIs.

-Studio uses this interface for the following functionality:
+Studio (classic) uses this interface for the following functionality:

 + Determines whether a model has the correct format.
 + Gets the capabilities of the learner.
 These are any general properties of the learner that are not captured by the type signature of the specific learner.